creativewave/eslint-config/README.md

 **Optional dependencies:**

+The following dependencies can be required depending on the configuration.

-[`eslint-plugin-compat`](https://github.com/amilajack/eslint-plugin-compat) is used to detect and report usage of unsupported `browser` interfaces that should be listed in `settings.polyfills` in the ESLint project configuration file, in order to fix related warning(s).
+[`eslint-plugin-compat`](https://github.com/amilajack/eslint-plugin-compat) is required when using `@cdoublev/eslint-config/browser`.
+It provides rules warning against the use of unsupported `browser` interfaces.
+These warnings can be muted by listing the corresponding interfaces in `settings.polyfills` in the ESLint project configuration file.

-[`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node) is used to add rules specific to NodeJS, that was removed in ESLint in v7.
+[`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node) is required when using `@cdoublev/eslint-config/node`.
+It provides specific NodeJS rules.

-[`eslint-plugin-react`](https://github.com/yannickcr/eslint-plugin-react) and [`eslint-plugin-react-hooks`](https://reactjs.org/docs/hooks-rules.html#eslint-plugin) are used to add rules specific to `react`.
+[`eslint-plugin-react`](https://github.com/yannickcr/eslint-plugin-react) and [`eslint-plugin-react-hooks`](https://reactjs.org/docs/hooks-rules.html#eslint-plugin) are required when using `@cdoublev/eslint-config/react`.
+They provide specific `react` rules.

-[`eslint-plugin-jest`](https://github.com/jest-community/eslint-plugin-jest/) is used to add rules specific to `jest`.
+[`eslint-plugin-jest`](https://github.com/jest-community/eslint-plugin-jest/) is required when using `@cdoublev/eslint-config/jest`.
+It provides specific `jest` rules.

 **How rules are selected?**

-Set up a linter to detect as many errors as possible is often counterproductive: the runtime and unit/integration tests are already detecting errors which can be easily fixed, and an infinite number of error situations might exist and be suitable for adding (an infinite number of) new rules.
-Therefore selected rules:
+The following conventions apply for selecting rules:

-- should not be already in eslint:recommended or plugin:[plugin-name]/recommended
+  - they must not already be included in `eslint:recommended` or `plugin:[plugin-name]/recommended`
-- should be as few as possible to detect errors
+  - they must be as few as possible to detect errors
-- should be otherwise related to spacing, line breaks, code clarity, and (performance) optimization
+  - they must be otherwise related to spacing, line breaks, code clarity, and (performance) optimization
-- should not prevent code clarity
+  - they must not prevent code clarity
-- should be widely accepted by the JS community
+  - they must be widely accepted by the JS community

+Configuring a linter to detect as many errors as possible is often counterproductive: the runtime and unit/integration tests are already responsible for this.

 This [document](https://docs.google.com/spreadsheets/d/1yPd3sRYB1A81YxMk06ckDMLhZgFYyO66Z0gIVhITBgQ/) provides some comments about each rule.
 If a rule exists in this document and is not activated, it will never be.